 In today’s economic climate, there is an increasing emphasis and need to reduce the cost of manufacturing through increased efficiency tools and techniques.
 Advanced Maintenance is seen as a discipline which has the potential to reduce manufacturing costs, improve equipment reliability and availability and increase product quality.

 The University of Sunderland and AMAP have established the North East Maintenance Forum for companies to meet and discuss maintenance improvements in a non competitive forum.
 The forum is designed to allow like minded organizations to meet and exchange best practice in order to learn from one another’s experience.

-Details and presentations from our recent Forum meeting held on Wednesday 25th April 2018 can be found here
+Details of our recent Forum meeting held on Wednesday 4th July at the Manufacturing & Engineering North East event 2018 can be found here